italy-banner-1438x300

 Average fuel prices

 If you’re planning on doing a lot of driving while you’re overseas, the cost of fuel could have a significant impact on what you spend.
-For that reason, it’s definitely a good idea to have a reasonable idea of the sort of prices you can expect.
+For that reason, try to have a reasonable idea of the sort of prices you can expect.

 A good place to keep an eye on the cost of fuel across Europe is the Autotraveler website, which updates prices for Super 95, Premium 98, Diesel and LPG on a daily basis.
 It also offers data on historical maximums.